klahnakoski/pyLibrary/pyLibrary/debugs/README.md

         except Exception, e:
             if "Failure to work with {{key2}}" in e:
 				# Deal with exception thrown in above code, no matter
-				# how many other exception handlers where in the chain
+				# how many other exception handlers were in the chain
 ```

 **If you can deal with an exception, then it will never be logged**